 The law needs to be as clear and certain as possible (it can never be absolute, but it should be predictable and flexible) so that people and businesses can conduct their affairs knowing what the law is, or being able to find out what it is, and what the consequences of their actions will be.

-In part, this need for certainty helps to explain why parliaments are reluctant to pass retrospective laws, as such laws can have the effect of making an act that was lawful at the time it was done subsequently unlawful.
+In part, this need for certainty helps to explain why parliaments are reluctant to pass retrospective laws.
+Such laws can have the effect of making an act that was lawful at the time it was done subsequently unlawful.
 This, in turn, can produce an element of uncertainty or unpredictability in the legal system.

-On the other hand, it is interesting to note that parliaments have been prepared to grant judges a wide discretion to determine, for example, what sort of conduct is 'misleading or deceptive' under a law such as the Australian Consumer Law (see Chapter 10), creating a degree of unpredictability for businesses as they grapple with the meaning of those words in the ACL and what they can and cannot do in the context of their business activities.
+On the other hand, it is interesting to note that parliaments have been prepared to grant judges a wide discretion to determine, for example, what sort of conduct is 'misleading or deceptive' under a law such as the Australian Consumer Law.
+This has created a degree of unpredictability for businesses as they grapple with the meaning of those words in the Australian Consumer Law and what they can and cannot do in the context of their business activities (see the chapter 'Other consumer protections under the Australian Consumer Law').